Submitty/StudentTools/network_generator/README.md

-#### This application is a simple network generator for use by students taking network programming courses
+#### This application is a simple network generator for use by students taking network programming courses.

 ##### To run:
   0. Install and configure docker for your operating system.